 The stiff look seen in the costumes of Filipino girls is achieved by adding an inside sleeve cap of double of layer of netting or crinoline.
 A short cut method is to attach an interfacing tape of 1″ along the sleeve puff area.

-To make a sleeve heading that will hold its shape fold crinoline net in half.
-Place pattern for sleeve on crinoline having sleeve cap on netting, placing small dots on fold.
+To make a sleeve heading that will hold its shape, fold the crinoline net in half.
+Place pattern for the sleeve on crinoline having sleeve cap on netting, placing small dots on the fold.
 Cut out the sleeve cap.
-Gather crinoline and sleeve as one to fit armhole and insert as one.
+Gather the crinoline and sleeve as one to fit the armhole and insert them as one.

-It is your preference that matters and what suits your body shape.
-Make a butterfly sleeve for an old sleeveless top you have ( Like I did) and see if it suits you or not.
+It is your preference that matters and what clothes suit your body shape.
+Make a butterfly sleeve for an old sleeveless top ( Like I did) and see if it works for you.